Data sanitization: Secure erase

+The drive usually performs fast cryptographic erasure when data is encrypted, and a slower data erasure by overwriting otherwise.
+SCSI allows for asking for a specific type of erasure.

+If implemented correctly, the built-in sanitization feature is sufficient to render data unrecoverable.
+The NIST approves of the use of this feature.
+There have been a few reported instances of failures to erase some or all data due to buggy firmware, sometimes readily apparent in a sector editor.

 Necessity of data sanitization

 There has been increased usage of mobile devices, Internet of Things (IoT) technologies, cloud-based storage systems, portable electronic devices, and various other electronic methods to store sensitive information, therefore implementing effective erasure methods once the device is not longer in use has become crucial to protect sensitive data.
 Due to the increased usage of electronic devices in general and the increased storage of private information on these electronic devices, the need for data sanitization has been much more urgent in recent years.

 There are also specific methods of sanitization that do not fully clean devices of private data which can prove to be problematic.
 For example, some remote wiping methods on mobile devices are vulnerable to outside attacks and efficacy depends on the unique efficacy of each individual software system installed.
 Remote wiping involves sending a wireless command to the device when it has been lost or stolen that directs the device to completely wipe out all data.
 While this method can be very beneficial, it also has several drawbacks.
 For example, the remote wiping method can be manipulated by attackers to signal the process when it is not yet necessary.
 This results in incomplete data sanitization.
 If attackers do gain access to the storage on the device, the user risks exposing all private information that was stored.

 Cloud computing and storage has become an increasingly popular method of data storage and transfer.
 However, there are certain privacy challenges associated with cloud computing that have not been fully explored.
 Cloud computing is vulnerable to various attacks such as through code injection, the path traversal attack, and resource depletion because of the shared pool structure of these new techniques.
 These cloud storage models require specific data sanitization methods to combat these issues.
 If data is not properly removed from cloud storage models, it opens up the possibility for security breaches at multiple levels.